The name of the organization shall be the Faculty of the University.

 - curriculum and instruction;

-- Library and research;
+- policies impacting the Library and its resources;

 - student affairs, admissions, retention, awarding of grades and graduation;

 - academic and professional standards;